satvik-tha-god/Dinocord/README.md

 We have the following plans for the future:
 1. Add a user rating system
+2. Add an Interactive Classification Feature which uses AutoML to return the class of prehistoric species when the user uploads an image
-2. Implement Encryption
+3. Implement Encryption
-3. Add more text-based games
+4. Add more text-based games
-4. Do aesthetic changes to the bot
+5. Do aesthetic changes to the bot
-5. More dinosaurs!
+6. More dinosaurs!
-6. Improve the ML model
+7. Improve the ML model
-7. Make the necessary UI/UX changes to the frontend
+8. Make the necessary UI/UX changes to the frontend
-8. Add a chatbot for the homepage
+9. Add a chatbot for the homepage
-9. Add a customer support functionality
+10. Add a customer support functionality